The Importance of Adding Mental Exercise to Your Dogs Routine

 Have you seen those people that walk their dogs by letting them run alongside their car?
 In my neighborhood there’s a few people that do that, and although they are providing physical exercise I question how safe and effective it is.
 But at least they’re exercising their dogs, right?

 Having a dog run alongside the car will provide physical exercise, but it’s not necessarily fulfilling a dogs mental or social needs.
-Keeping most dogs happy is about more than just physical exercise – it’s about adding mental exercise to your dogs routine.
-By letting your dog sniff around on walks or meet a few new people they’re getting more out of that walk than just a decent workout – they’re getting a chance to use their brains & explore.
+Keeping most dogs happy is about more than just physical exercise – it’s about finding the right balance of physical and mental exercise that’s right for your dog.

 For many dogs it’s the one time a day they get that “yipee!
 I’m free” moment – give them a chance to enjoy it and sniff around a bit.
 Walking alone isn’t why the daily dog walk is so important, it’s the chance for your dog to get out and see & smell what’s going on in your neighborhood.